LumineonRL/ADS-Fall2023-Project3-ClimSim-Group4/README.md

 	+ Zhenhui Wang
 	+ Puqi Song

-+ Project summary: In this project, we created ...
++ Project summary: In challenge I, we reproduced the quickstart notebook and created a report.
+In challenge II, Zhenhui implemented the quickstart notebook on Google Colab using Google Drive.
+Puqi developed an app using Huggingface Spaces that can directly show the quickstart notebook.
 + Link to Huggingface Space：https://huggingface.co/spaces/puqi/climsim